The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 Email Security’s Humble Beginnings

 When email first emerged as a business communication tool in the 1990s, security concerns were minimal.
 Early threats consisted primarily of unsolicited marketing messages—what we now call spam.
-As email usage exploded, so did unwanted messages, with spam volumes reaching over 90% of all email traffic by the early 2000s according to contemporary Symantec reports.
+As email usage exploded, so did unwanted messages, with spam volumes reaching significant proportions of all email traffic by the early 2000s according to security reports from that era.

 The first generation of email security tools addressed this specific nuisance through basic pattern matching and sender reputation.
 These rudimentary solutions, while revolutionary at the time, focused narrowly on volume-based threats rather than targeted attacks.
 They represented the first step in what would become a rapid evolutionary journey toward today’s sophisticated Secure Email Gateways.